Enter your postcode to find your nearest store to have a face-to-face chat!

 Time to think about health insurance

-As you get older you can still be included on your parents' health insurance as a child dependent until you turn 21 or, in some cases, until you turn 25, provided you're not married on in a de facto relationship.
+As you get older you can still be included on your parents' health insurance as a Child Dependant until you turn 21 or, in some cases, as a Student Dependant or an Adult Dependant until you turn 31, provided you're not married or in a de facto relationship.

-Below is a guide to the different stages in your twenties and early thirties when you may need to think about private health insurance.
+Below is a guide to the different stages in your twenties and early thirties when you may want to think about private health insurance.

-You're classified as a 'student dependent' and may be added to your parents' health insurance.
+You're classified as a 'Student Dependant' and may remain or be added to your parents' health insurance.

 Double check with your parents to see if you're included.

 If not, get your folks to call us on 132 331.